 Am I Eligible for Bucks County DUI Restrictive Probation?

 The Bucks County Restrictive Probation Program is managed through the Bucks County Department of Probation and Parole.
 Eligible candidates must reside in Bucks County, Pennsylvania, for the duration of their minimum DUI sentence.
-However, in limited circumstances, the probation department may make exceptions for persons living outside of Bucks County, PA.
+However, the probation department may make exceptions for persons living outside of Bucks County, PA.

-The restrictive probation program is not available for individuals who have been convicted or adjudicated delinquent of a crime requiring sexual offender registration.
-Additionally, the Bucks County Restrictive Probation Program is not available for persons who have a current offense or prior conviction for certain serious felony offenses within the last 10 years.
+Also, the restrictive probation program is not available for individuals who have been convicted or adjudicated delinquent of a crime requiring sexual offender registration.
+Additionally, the Bucks County Home Detention Program is not available for persons who have a current offense or prior conviction for certain serious felony offenses within the last 10 years.

 Offenses that are Eligible for DUI Restrictive Probation